justnoise/parallel/README.md

 * ResultHandler: aggregate results and errors

 ### Other helpful things:
 * WorkQueue is a minimal interface that can support various queue implementations.
-A channel based work queue is implemented but other implementations are possible.
+A channel based work queue is implemented but it could be extended to support a rate limited queue (maybe a priority queue?)
 * Stop execution outside the librrary by passing in a cancellable context to `ParallelRunner.Run()`.

 ## Example